open2b/scriggo-site/get-started.md

 program, err := scriggo.Build(fsys, opts)
 ```

-The importer, in the `packages` variable, is passed to the Build function.
+The importer, in the `packages` variable, is passed to the `Build` function.
 The `packages` variable is declared in the
 generated `packages.go` file.

-#### Manually create a package importer
+#### Manually create an importer

-The following code defined a package named "colors" with path "acme.inc/colors".
+The following code defined a package with path "acme.inc/colors" and name "colors".
 The color package exports the "Red" constant and the "Print" function.

 ```go
 packages := native.Packages{